 The Oakland Public Library and Community Technology Network have partnered for Ready, Set, Connect!, a professional development program designed to help Oakland youth between 16 and 24 years old discover the professional skills necessary for technology-focused careers.

 Over eight months, Ready, Set, Connect! participants will learn how to use web design, social media, and graphic design tools, in addition to receiving professional etiquette training, internship opportunities, and mentoring from technology company employees.
-Ready, Set, Connect participants will practice their dynamic skills while assisting the Oakland Public Library with program outreach and digital tutoring in their computer labs.
+Upon completing the program, youth will graduate with a web portfolio, resume, and LinkedIn profile.
+Ready, Set, Connect! participants practice their dynamic skills while assisting the Oakland Public Library with program outreach and digital tutoring in their computer labs.

 Ready, Set, Connect! applicants must:

 - Be 16-24 years old

 - Dedicate up to 5 hours per week to train and gain work experience

 - Be available twice a week between 4pm and 8pm